 We then held meetings with senior staff of the SOGOC Olympic Torch Relay organising team and the Federal Minister for Sport and Recreation.
 Everybody expressed the view that it was a good idea but we soon got the feeling that it was not on their agenda.

-As it transpired the idea was rejected out of hand by the Australian ‘Lords of the Rings’ – Michael Knight, Graham Richardson, John Coates et al. Their first attemt to discredit the proposal was to assign the task to a ‘police security’ team who did a reconaissance of the track in a chartered plane and made an ‘expert’ recommendation that it would be ‘unsafe’.
+As it transpired the idea was rejected out of hand by the Australian ‘Lords of the Rings’ – Michael Knight, Graham Richardson, John Coates et al. Their first attempt to discredit the proposal was to assign the task to a ‘police security’ team who did a reconnaissance of the Trail in a chartered plane and made an ‘expert‘ recommendation that it would be ‘unsafe’.
 We challenged this decision with yet another media release (Olympic Torch bearers at greater risk of being shot in Sydney than mugged on Kokoda!) questioning their rationale over safety and security concerns.